AviatrixSystems/Docs/HowTos/AWS_NetworkLoadBalancer_Onsite_And_In_Cloud.rst

 Problem Description
 ^^^^^^^^^^^^^^^^^^^
-Operations teams are frequently dealing with infrastructure and services hosted both in the cloud and on-premise.
-Some common types of uses casesinclude:
+Operations teams are frequently managing infrastructure and services hosted both in the cloud and on-premise.
+Some common examples include:

   * DR scenarios,
   * centrally located shared services, and